wavemaker/docs/website/blog/2020-06-24-wavemaker-mobile-filepicker.md

 4. UI to select files (filetype: file) is very basic and doesn't provide much file information (thumbnails, last modified time etc.,).

 <!-- truncate -->

+> WaveMaker allows creation of mobile applications by a simple drag and drop approach.
+[Click here to know more](/learn/hybrid-mobile/first-mobile-app).

 ## Solution